eclipsesource/jsonforms-tooling/generator-jsonforms/README.md

 ## Get Started

+> *Note*: The package is currently not published to the npm store, which will make the installation a lot easier.

 1. First you need to install yeoman via `npm i -g yo`
 2. Next you need to run `npm link` inside the main folder
 3. Now the generator is available for yeoman